Aaron-Pierce/RoverMapTileGenerator/README.md

 (To run the dev server to serve those tiles, you'll need to just run `npm install`.
-The dev server will display a map centered on the map region for the rover team, if you want to see a different region you can just change the coordinates in `index.html`)
+The dev server will display a map centered on the map region for the rover team, if you want to see a different region you can just change the coordinates in `index.html`.)

+(For the rover team, the server is in Mission Control, and you just need to populate the tiles directory.)

 ## Usage